PLIB News

 Happenings on Paradise Lake…

-PLIB now has Twitter account
+PLIB Twitter account

 In response to SAD members asking for some way to get notices for updates to our webpage, the PLIB has opened a Twitter account.
 What this means is that if you “Follow” us on Twitter, you will receive tweets from us on your device (computer, tablet, or smartphone).
 The PLIB can be found at paradiselakelover.